Thdub/Powershell_Scripts/README.md

     Same as above, but drivers will be extracted in "DriversBackup" folder, next to the script (and folder is not zipped).
 Faster method, file compression through powershell is quite slow.

 # Export_StartMenuLayout_and_make_Default
-    Exports Start Menu layout on your Desktop and copy to default user.
+    Export Start Menu layout on your Desktop and copy to default user.
     Useful when you have problems with your start menu and pinned items resetting, or when using Group Policy to force start menu layout.
     Note: Sadly that command does not work perfectly (microsoft bug) at parsing your links, and some items may be missing when you have lots of pinned apps/links.
 Editing .xml manually is recommended.